IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 ------------------------------------------------

 Most noticeably, R lacks a standard mechanism for defining descriptive labels for the data frame variables.
-In the Dataverse software, similarly to both Stata and SPSS, variables have distinct names and labels; with the latter reserved for longer, descriptive text.
+In the Dataverse Software, similarly to both Stata and SPSS, variables have distinct names and labels; with the latter reserved for longer, descriptive text.
 With variables ingested from R data frames the variable name will be